KenEucker/GraphQL-demo/README.md

-# GraphQL-demo
+# GraphQL-Project

-A demo application that runs graphql and consumes it in a simple frontend
+A complete application that runs graphql and consumes it in a rich frontend

 # Stack

 Vite powered frontend with Vue
 GraphQL Server backend (graphql-yoga)